-Applicants must register in OJP's Grants Management System (GMS) prior to submitting an application for this funding opportunity.
-The deadline to register in GMS and the deadline to apply for funding under this announcement is 8:00 p.m. eastern time on May 30, 2013.
-See "How To Apply" on page 18 for details.
+Applicants must register in GMS prior to submitting application for this funding opportunity.
+Select the "Apply Online" button associated with the solicitation title.
+The deadline to register in GMS and the deadline to apply for funding under this announcement is 8:00 p.m. eastern time on July 9, 2013.
+See "How To Apply" on page 19 for details.